 Kelly Nelson began taking HGH in May 1997 and four months later she placed first in bodybuilding contest for the over-35 age division.
 Today she is 72 years old.

 John Baron found that on HGH his waist narrowed from a heart attack threatening 44 inches to a healthy 38 inches, his skin tightened, his energy, concentration, and memory improved dramatically.
-Most heartening for this 82 year-old physician, his sex life is now as good as when he was 45.
+Most heartening for this 82 year-old provider, his sex life is now as good as when he was 45.

 Paul Bernstein found that HGH and DHEA brought his muscle tone back to what it was in his late 30s, picked up his energy level by about 20%, dropped his cholesterol level by 30 points and reduced his body fat 4%.
 At age 64, he looks like Mr. Fitness USA, the title he was awarded three decades ago